 The appearance of an organ is not only determined by the organ builder.
 In most cases it is the result of the collaboration between organ-builder, architect and visual artists.
-Many splendid examples of this collaboration are to be found throughout the Netherlands.
+Many splendid examples of this collaboration can be found throughout the Netherlands.

-In the 15th century larger organs were almost always placed on the northern wall of the nave, whereas smaller organs were “fixed” high on the church wall like swallows’ nests.
-Fascinating to look at, but often very difficult to reach their instrument was to walk through the gutter.
+In the 15th century larger organs were almost always placed on the northern wall of the nave, whereas smaller organs were “fixed” high up on the church wall like swallow’s nests.
+Fascinating to look at, but often very difficult to reach the instrument, sometimes the organist even had to walk in the gutter.

 In the earliest period larger organs mostly had a borstwerk (breastwork) and a hoofdwerk (great), while in the 16th century the rugwerk (positive) and separate pedal-towers made their appearance.